 Our bones, the framework that holds us up, are constantly in a state called remodeling, which is the breakdown of bone followed by the formation of new bone.
 This process starts in childhood and is ongoing throughout our lives.
 When we are young and growing, more bone is made than is broken down and our bones grow.
 In our middle years, the processes work about equally.
 When we are older, especially in woman who are into the menopause, more bone breakdown occurs than does bone formation, which leads to weaker bones that are susceptible to fracture.
 Based on what was said above, the more bone made as a child and adolescent, the more bone you will have as an adult and senior citizen.

 Other than age, there are also other conditions and some medications that may lead to osteoporosis.
-If your physician suspects that some other cause may be responsible for the osteoporosis, additional testing may be necessary.
+If your physician suspects that, some other cause may be responsible for the osteoporosis, additional testing may be necessary.

 The diagnosis of osteoporosis can be made under the following circumstances:

-1) a T-score of less than -2.5 on DXA
+- A T-score of less than -2.5 on DXA

-2) a T-score of greater than -2.5 on a DXA with a fragility fracture
+- A T-score of greater than -2.5 on a DXA with a fragility fracture

 A fragility fracture is fracture of a bone that occurs when a fall occurs from standing height.